truust-io/docs.truust.io/content/payment-flows.md

 To use a multiple split payment, our system provides a set of [wallet payments](/payment-flows#walletpayments) flows that you will have to combine in order to acomplish a multiple split.

-Check the [use cases](/payment-flows#usecases) section in order to get more information about how multiple splits work.
+Check the [use cases](/payment-flows#usecases) section in order to get more information about how multiple splits works.

 ## Wallet Payments